The Best Video Camera for YouTube & Vlogging

 Frame Rates: Smooth Operator

-High frame rates allow smoother motion and the ability to create slow-motion effects.
+High frame rates enable smoother motion and the creation of slow-motion effects.
 Many cameras have options of 24fps, 30fps and 60fps, with some having even up to 120fps or more for those buttery smooth slow-mo shots.

 Low Light Performance: Don’t Be Left in the Dark